Long-term Land Leasing

 - Treatment of Basic Payment Entitlements

 - The lease must be stamped by Revenue and registered with the Property Services Regulatory Authority (PSRA).

 - The people involved sign up to the conditions contained in the written lease agreement.
-The lease agreements should be tailored to suit the needs of both the lessor and the lessee, seek professional legal and financial advice to complete the lease agreement.
+All lease agreements should be tailored to suit the needs of both the lessor and the lessee, seek professional legal and financial advice to complete the lease agreement.

 Stamping the lease